List of Monster Allergy characters: Hector Sinistro

-Minor antagonists
+Minor villains

 Omnised and Omniquod

 Omnised and Omniquod are Gorka brothers who act as Magnacat's minions.
 They sometimes fight each other over which one of them is right.
 Omnised was the first of the two to appear in the show.
 Both were captured in their first appearances.
 Omnised hypnotized Elena to free him from the Dombox, and took Omniquod with him.
 They flooded Zick's cellar, giving him a cold.
 They carried out Magnacat's orders after he was eaten by Bristlebeard.
 Later on, near the end of the first season, Omniquod was captured by Teddy Thaur, while Omnised was captured again by Zick.

 When in human forms, they have little hair behind their ears, and wear sunglasses and black bodyguard business suits.

 In the comic book series, Omnised appeared in issue 4 and 21, while Omniquod was only in issue 21.